"If you don't stand for something, you will fall for anything."

 - Who am I to challenge how things are done?

-- I should accept things as they are.
+- I should just accept things as they are.

-- Confrontation makes things worse.
+- Confrontation only makes things worse.

 - It's better to go along to get along.

-- Peace means no conflict.
+- Real peace means avoiding conflict.

 The Doormat's Imbalance